jignyasamishra/Kube-gen/README.md

 ## Flags

 - `-n, --name`: The name of the deployment.
-This is a required flag.
 - `-i, --image`: The Docker image to deploy.
-This is a required flag.
 - `-r, --replicas`: The number of replicas to deploy.
-Default is 1.
 - `-p, --port`: The port the container should listen on.
-Default is 80.